vektra/mockery/README.md

 }
 ```

-Run: `mockery -name=Stringer` and the following will be output to `mocks/Stringer.go`:
+Run: `mockery --name=Stringer` and the following will be output to `mocks/Stringer.go`:

 ```go
 package mocks